 Step 2: A Find and Replace window opens up.
 In that window’s Find section, Type any character you want to find (i.e., a).

-Other setting in the Find section is Default.
-You can change them regarding your search or data types.
+Another setting in the Find section is Default.
+You can change the settings depending on your search or data types.

 Click on Find Next.

-Step 3: “a” existing in the cells begins to be marked with Green Rectangular every time we click on Find Next.
-You can substitute the character “a” with any other characters we wish.
+Step 3: cells with an “a” are marked with a Green Rectangular every time we click on Find Next.
+You can substitute the character “a” with any other character.

-6. Using IF, ISNUMBER and FIND Functions to Find Character
+Method 6 – Using IF, ISNUMBER and FIND Functions to Find a Character

 =IF (logical_test, [value_if_true], [value_if_false])

-The IF function needs a logical_text to test a cell reference then results in specific texts we set.
-We can use the combination of ISNUMBER and FIND function as a logical_text.
+The IF function needs a logical_text to test a cell reference which then results in specific texts we set.
+We can use a combination of the ISNUMBER and FIND functions as a logical_text.

 =IF(ISNUMBER(FIND(C4,B4)),"Found","Not Found")